Happy International Women's Day. This is for Pat, Beth, Katy and all of the strong women who keep on keepin' on.

 “What guy?”
 Adam’s eyes galloped from questioning to alert…to provoked.

 “Oh, a guy.
 Another cop.
-My friend Vinnie said a guy in the locker room thought I let the suspect get too close.”
+Vinnie said a guy in the locker room said I let the suspect get too close.”

 “Then how would he know?”
-Adam snapped off the rhetorical question as though her accuser was standing in front of him – accessible, available…vulnerable.
+He snapped off the rhetorical question as though her accuser was standing in front of him – accessible, available…vulnerable.

 “I don’t know.”